gvdb/crowns/README.md

 ### Numbered (A – 10)
 * Numbered cards can be used for the following purposes:
-    + __Rallying Troops:__ Place the card(s) as Troops on a rally point in front of the player's Stronghold or Throne.
-Troops are used to defense or offense during Raids
+    + __Rally Troops:__ Place the card(s) as Troops on a rally point in front of the player's Stronghold or Throne.
+Troops are used for defense or offense during Raids, depending on which player initiated the Raid action
-    + __Advancing:__ Place the card, face down, on a card on the Throne.
+    + __Advancement:__ Place the card, face down, on a card on the Throne.
 Once a card is removed from the Throne the cards used for advancing are discarded
-    + __Reinforcing:__ Place cards, face down, on existing Troops during a Raid.
-This does not cost an action.
-Once a Raid ends any cards used for reinforcing are discarded.
-Cards used for reinforcement are placed face down because their face value and suit are not considered when used for reinforcement
+    + __Reinforcement:__ Place cards, face down, on existing Troops during a Raid.
+This does not cost an action and can only be done by the Raiding player.
+Once a Raid ends any cards used for reinforcement are discarded.
+Face value and suit are not considered for cards used for reinforcement, and so are placed face down
-    + __Payment:__ Place the card, face down, next to the Jack the toll is being paid for during a raid.
-Can also be used for payment when encountering a Jack in the opponent's Stronghold
+    + __Toll Payment:__ Place the card, face down, next to the Jack the toll is being paid for during a raid
 * Numbered cards can't be placed on the Throne (i.e. coronated) like Kings, Queens or Jacks

 ### Jacks